Oelenberg

 Brewery.

-The Trappists who occupied the abbey from 1825 onwards built a brewery in 1852, with cellars dug into the hillside.
-However, there is evidence to suggest that the monks were already serving beer to their guests in 1839.
+The Trappist monks who occupied the abbey from 1825 onwards built a brewery in 1852, digging cellars into the hillside under the leadership of Dom Ephrem Van Der Meulen.

-We have testimonies from visitors to the abbey, around 1904, which state that "the brewery is newly organized and, the brewer mastering his art, we drink a truly splendid beer": being from Germans, this testimony is all the more impressive.
-(Sources: Mérimée base, see also: Documentary history of Mulhouse industry (1902; page 798).
+There are accounts from visitors to the abbey around 1904 attesting that “the brewery has been newly organized and, with the brewer mastering his art, the beer there is truly splendid”: this testimony, coming from Germans, is all the more valuable.
+(Sources: Mérimée database, see also: Documentary History of Industry in Mulhouse (1902; page 798)).